 Pretty sure no explanation is needed for this one when traveling to another country.
 I recently upgraded to a converter that has several USB slots and it's a game changer!
 No more fighting over who gets to charge their phone first.

 I don’t know about you, but I get super dehydrated on the plane and when traveling in general.
-I always pack plenty of eye drops, lip balm, and hand cream to keep me from feeling like a wrinkled-up piece of paper.
+I always pack plenty of eye drops, lip balm, and hand cream to help with the dryness.

 This will be one of those travel must haves you probably never thought about.
 This is an essential travel item if you're a rockstar at packing light and rewearing your outfits.

 Don’t put yourself in the situation where all of a sudden you have no clean socks or underwear.
-I always pack a travel bottle of laundry detergent so I can wash items as needed in my hotel sink.
+I used to pack a travel bottle of laundry detergent so I could wash items as needed in my hotel sink.